monster-js/monster-js/docs/store/monster-js-store.md

 * **[Selectors](store/selectors.md)**: Understand how to create and use selectors to retrieve specific data from your store.
 * **[Subscribing to State Changes](store/subscriptions.md)**: Learn how to subscribe to changes in your store's state and selectors to ensure your components reflect the latest data.

-Let's dive in and explore how Weco JS makes state management simple and efficient!
+Let's dive in and explore how Monster JS makes state management simple and efficient!